 Identify Momentum & Velocity Market Conditions Using Indicators

-When the Stock Market moves with plenty of momentum and velocity activity, it provides opportunities for Swing Traders to hold a trade through a 1–10 day run up, then exit before the stock encounters profit taking.
+When the Stock Market moves with plenty of momentum and velocity activity, it provides opportunities for Swing Traders to hold a trade through a 1–10 day run up and then exit before the stock encounters profit taking.

-Below is a chart example with a Velocity Run.
+Below is a stock chart example with a Velocity Run.